nhselect/step1-training/content/user-guide/administrator/04-registering-delegates/individual-registration/index.md

 createdAt: 2022-09-01T08:29:13.976Z
 updatedAt: 2022-09-01T08:29:13.981Z
 ---
-> You will not have to ‘approve’ new delegates registered via individual registration​
+> You will not have to ‘approve’ new delegates registered via individual registration

 1. Go to **Centre dashboard** (in **Tracking System** application)
-2. Select **Delegates​**
+2. Select **Delegates**

 ![](/img/registering-delegates-1.png)

-3. Select **Register**​
+3. Select **Register**

 ![](/img/registering-delegates-6.png)

-4. Complete the fields with the new delegates details​
+4. Complete the fields with the new delegates details

 > Leave the **Alias field** blank

-5. Select **Next**​
+5. Select **Next**

 ![](/img/registering-delegates-7.png)

-6. Select a **Job group** for the new delegate from the drop-down list (for Step 1, this will be **Nursing / Midwifery**)​
+6. Select a **Job group** for the new delegate from the drop-down list (for Step 1, this will be **Nursing / Midwifery**)

-> If your centre has set up additional registration question prompts they will appear here ​
+> If your centre has set up additional registration question prompts they will appear here
 >
-> See [Managing registration prompts](/user-guide/centremanager/02-centre-management/configuring-centre-details/managing-registration-prompts) for the prompts we asked you to set up​
+> See [Managing registration prompts](/user-guide/centremanager/02-centre-management/configuring-centre-details/managing-registration-prompts) for the prompts we asked you to set up
 >
 > If you do not select answers to the registration prompts, you will need to ask delegates to complete it later, once registered, via their **My account**

-7. Select **Next**​
+7. Select **Next**

 ![](/img/registering-delegates-8.png)